eslint/rfcs/designs/2025-define-plugin/README.md

 #### Generated Configs

+If `configs` is provided, its key-value pairs will describe the configs to be created.

+`configs` keys are the names of the configs, minus the plugin name and `/` prefix.
+For example, if the plugin name is `example`, then a `configs: { recommended: { ... } }` will generate a single config named `example/recommended`.

-If `configs` is provided, each of its objects' `rules` must be provided either as:
+`configs` values are the same as normal configs, except `rules` must be provided either as:

 - `null | undefined`: to preserve that value.
 - An array containing any number of elements.